raspberrypilearning/sunset/en/step_3.md

 --- task ---
 In the first field type in 50.
-In the second field add and abs of block.
+In the second field add and `abs of block`{:class="block3operators"}.

 ```blocks3
 when green flag clicked